guy-har/katacoda-scenarios/sparkandmerge/step3.md

 we could see there two commits.

 - our first commit
-- an auto generated commit, repositroy was created
+- an auto generated commit, Repository created